 To boost your score, “pay down your balances, and keep those balances low,” says Pamela Banks, senior policy counsel for Consumers Union.

 If you have multiple credit card balances, consolidating them with a personal loan could help your score.

-What you might not know: Even if you pay balances in full every month, you still could have a higher utilization ratio than you’d expect.
+What you might not know: Even if you pay balances in full every month, you still could have a higher utilisation ratio than you’d expect.
 That’s because some issuers use the balance on your statement as the one reported to the bureau.
 Even if you’re paying balances in full every month, your credit score will still weigh your monthly balances.

 One strategy: See if the credit card issuer will accept multiple payments throughout the month.

 “A good way to improve your credit score is to eliminate nuisance balances,” says John Ulzheimer, a recognised US credit expert formerly of FICO and Equifax.
 Those are the small balances you have on a number of credit cards.

 The reason this strategy can boost your score: One of the items your score considers is just how many of your cards have balances, Ulzheimer says.
 That’s why charging £50 on one card and £30 on another instead of using the same card (preferably one with a good interest rate) can hurt your credit score.